New Testament Church (Hong Kong): History

-Spreading ideas to South East Asia
+Spreads to Southeast Asia

-After Mui Yee fresh out of her movie career, she returned to Christianity in 1957.
-Since 1959, Mui Yee has travelled across South East Asia to preach gospel to develop her church.
-However, she was not trained formally as a preacher, many people doubted her teaching at first.

-In 1963, just after Mui Yee founded the New Testament Church, she was invited to Malaysia to conduct rallies in Kuala Lumpur, Ipoh and Penang.
+After Mui Yee came out of her movie career, she returned to Christianity in 1957.
+Since 1959, Mui Yee has travelled across Southeast Asia to preach the gospel and develop her church.
+However, she was not trained formally as a preacher.
+In 1963, just after Mui Yee founded the New Testament Church, she was invited to Malaysia to conduct rallies in Kuala Lumpur, Ipoh, and Penang.
 With the help of the Assemblies of God (AOG), a Pentecostal denomination, she continued to spread her ideas in Malaysia and Singapore.
 She stressed glossolalia, which means speaking in tongue, healing, and prophecy, becoming a sensation within Chinese Christian circles.
-In her meetings, she condemned Chinese religious practices and created a lot of controversy.
+In her meetings, she condemned Chinese religious practices.

-In Singapore, she also preached the Spirit baptism in her meetings, however, some non-Pentecostal Christians were not accepted to back into their own churches after receiving Spirit-baptism from Mui Yee.
+In Singapore, she also preached the Spirit-baptism in her meetings; however, some non-Pentecostal Christians were not accepted to go back into their own churches after receiving the Spirit-baptism from Mui Yee.
 Mui Yee persuaded people to leave their own churches and form independent churches associated with the New Testament Church.
-Churches were started in Kuala Lumpur, Ipoh, Klang, Penang, Sitiawan.
+Churches were started in Kuala Lumpur, Ipoh, Klang, Penang, and Sitiawan.
 NTC had some connection with these churches in the early post-independence period but then split into a group of individual churches.
-It resulted in the creation of the New Testament Churches in 1960s.
-For example, Brethren Elder Ten Phai Lian of Burmah Road Gospel Hall started the Church of Penang, which was later named as the Charismatic Church of Penang; the Church of Singapore became the first independent charismatic church.
+It resulted in the creation of the New Testament Churches in the 1960s.
+For example, Brethren Elder Ten Phai Lian of Burmah Road Gospel Hall started the Church of Penang, which was later named the Charismatic Church of Penang; the Church of Singapore became the first independent charismatic church.

-Meeting with Elijah Hong
+Leadership

-Mui Yee travelled across South East Asia and she flew to Taiwan in 1965, meeting with Hong Sanqi, which is also known as Elijah Hong.
-By that time, she has already been diagnosed with tongue cancer.
-As Mui Yee had difficulties in speaking during its last stage of the cancer, she was unable to preach through voice, she then used writing instead.
+Mui Yee travelled across Southeast Asia and she flew to Taiwan in 1965, meeting with Hong Sanqi, also known as Elijah Hong.
+By that time, she had already been diagnosed with tongue cancer.
+As Mui Yee had difficulties speaking during the last stage of the cancer, she was unable to preach through voice; she then used writing instead.
 To represent her transition of ministry to Elijah, she prayed for Elijah Hong with his hands held tightly and put her forehead against his forehead, hoping that he could carry on her mission and revival.
-Mui Yee gave the mantle of leadership of the church to Hong in the dramatic farewell, photographed by Hong and his associates.
+Mui Yee gave the mantle of leadership of the church to Hong in the farewell, photographed by Hong and his associates.